Skip to main content

 Step 2 - Start Kotzilla SDK (KMP)

-Initialize the Kotzilla SDK in your shared module Koin configuration (Koin.kt in commonMain) to capture analytics for multiplatform targets.
-The API key and app version are available inside the kotzilla.json file you downloaded in Step 1:
+Initialize the Kotzilla SDK in your shared module Koin configuration (Koin.kt in commonMain) to capture analytics for multiplatform targets:

 startKoin {